aws-samples/tgb-alb-multiple-eks-clusters/README.md

 aws eks update-kubeconfig --name cluster1
 ```

-Verify that the worker nodes are all `ready` by doing `kubectl get nodes`.
+Verify that the worker nodes status is `ready` by doing `kubectl get nodes`.

 8. Install AWS Load Balancer Controller on `cluster1`